bpander/amaro/README.md

-# State.js
+# Amaro.js

-Basically React sans virtual dom.
+Like virtual DOM but you write your HTML in the HTML.

 Documentation coming.
-In the meantime, check out this <a href="http://bpander.github.io/State.js/tests/components" target="_blank">demo</a>.
+In the meantime, check out this <a href="http://bpander.github.io/amaro/tests/components" target="_blank">demo</a>.